Post Date: June 2, 2021

 Phone: (253) 303-1477

 The Washington Education Association is committed to a diverse, equitable and inclusive workplace where the contributions of each employee are respected as part of the work performed on behalf of 90,000+ WEA members in public education.
-WEA embraces employees with varied backgrounds and life experiences, including race, ethnicity, gender, age, socio-economic status, sexual orientation, gender identity, physical ability, and veteran status.
+WEA embraces employees with varied backgrounds and life experiences, including race, ethnicity, gender, age, religion, socio-economic status, sexual orientation, gender identity, physical ability, and veteran status.
 Only those candidates who can commit to promoting diversity, equity and inclusiveness need apply.

 Director of Communications

 ABOUT THE WASHINGTON EDUCATION ASSOCIATION

 The Washington Education Association, as part of the National Education Association, is an educator union representing more than 90,000 plus certificated teachers and education support personnel.
 The Washington Education Association was founded in 1889 and is the largest representative of public-school employees in Washington State.

 It is WEA’s goal to build confidence in public education and increase support for Washington’s public-school system.
 WEA is recognized as the voice of public educators in Washington, advocating for quality public education, working conditions, professional pay, and respect for those responsible for educating public school students, K-12 and High Education.

 WEA’s organizational objectives include: • Increasing WEA members’ and employees’ professional status and job satisfaction. • Improving the quality of and access to public education for all students. • Ending institutionalized racism and bias in public education. • Increasing the participation of individuals from historically underrepresented groups in all aspects of WEA activities. • Forging partnerships with parents, business, other unions, and community groups. • Promoting a just and inclusive society with respect for the worth, dignity, and equality of every individual.

 THE STRUCTURE OF THE WASHINGTON EDUCATION ASSOCIATION